Friday, November 12, 2010

 Sanders, Scott Russel.
 "Looking At Women."
 The Norton Reader: an anthology

-.
+of expository prose.
 'Comp'.
 Linda H. Peterson et. al. New York: W.W.

 Norton & Company, Inc., 2000.
 Print.